ystv/internal-site/docs/development/implementing_socket_io.md

 The Socket.io implementation in this project consists of two distinct parts, the socket server and socket clients.

-The main part of the implementation is the Socket.io server, which resides in the top level `server` directory.
-This server is responsible for initializing the socket server and making it available to Next.js.
+The main part of the implementation is the web server, which resides in the top level `server` directory.
+This is responsible for initializing socket.io and making it available to Next.js.

 The secondary part of the implementation is the client.
 Socket.io clients should only ever connect from the frontend UI.
 This client may or may not be authenticated.
 Authentication can be checked by accessing `socket.data.auth` on the main socket server.
 These clients are best used to listen for messages from the Socket server and update data that way, and currently it is unlikely that they should ever send data back to the server (although this may change in future).